Tracktion/tracktion_engine/README.md

 ```

 ## Examples
 Example projects are located in `/examples`.
-Because these are provided as JUCE PIPs, the `Projucer` needs to be built to generate the projects.
-This can be easily done with the scripts contained in `/tests`.
+These are provided as JUCE PIPs, and CMakeLists.txt files to build them using CMake.
+You will need CMake installed to generate the examples.
+To generate all the examples for the running platform use the script in `/tests`.
 ```
-$ cd tests/mac
+$ cd tests
 $ ./generate_examples
 ```
-`generate_examples` will build the Projucer and generate the project files for you.
-Alternatively you can run the `build_examples` script to build the examples as well, ready to run.
+`generate_examples` will generate the IDE project files for you.
+Alternatively you can run the `build` script to build the examples as well, ready to run.

-Once the example projects have been generated or built you can find them in `examples/projects`.
+Once the example projects have been generated or built you can find them in `examples/example_name/build`.
 Start with the `PitchAndTimeDemo` or `StepSequencerDemo` to see some basic apps in action.

+*If you want to build the Projucer app from JUCE you can load each of the PIP examples directly to generate the IDE files.*

 ## Tutorials
 Once you're ready to dive in to the code, open the IDE files and have a read through the tutorials in `/tutorials`.
 You can view these on GitHub [here](/tutorials) to see the rendered Markdown.